chadjordan/challenge/README.md

 ```

-This will install Sass and any dependencies for you.
+This will install Compass and any dependencies for you.
 It's pretty magical.
 If you get an error message then it's likely you will need to use the sudo command to install the Sass gem.
 It would look like:
 ```
 $sudo gem install compass